 This is a common case for a car taken to the dealership for maintenance and repair.
 If the dealer neglected to fix a mechanical or brake problem and did not inform you there is a defect or mishap, they could be held liable and proven negligent in your case.

 A car manufacturer can be held liable for brake failures and defects by selling vehicles without fixing defective parts or systems, especially if the dangerous condition is known.
 These types of cases are typically called product liability cases.

 Car Parts Retailer

 If you unknowingly purchased a car part from a dealer or private seller that was defective and faulty, they can be held responsible for the injuries you endured as a result of the faulty brake system added to your car.

 For personal injury cases, it is important to put your best foot forward when filing a claim.
 Gathering all the documentation and recruiting an experienced lawyer will relieve you of legal stress while you are recovering from a traumatic event.
 An auto accident is a scary experience, and Frank P. Marsalisi can help you learn your rights and can help you on your road to compensation.

 Contact Personal Injury Attorney Frank P. Marsalisi for Experienced Legal Representation

-Personal injury law may seem intimidating, especially right after you suffered injuries in a car accident.
+Personal injury law in St. Petersburg may seem intimidating, especially right after you suffered injuries in a car accident.
 At Marsalisi law, we cannot change your accident and the injuries you endured as a result.
 However, we are dedicated to providing you with the best legal representation in and around St. Petersburg, Florida, for your personal injury claims involving brake failures.
 Attorney Frank P. Marsalisi is just a phone call away.
 Marsalisi Law is Where Law Gets Personal!
 Give our legal team a call at (727) 800-5052 or contact us using our online form to schedule your free consultation.
 We also speak Spanish.